 For the purpose of this lesson, you'll need to make a copy of the map to share.

 - In the Save map window, add your initials to the title of the map and change Summary to This map shows recreation facilities by type in Red Deer, Alberta.

 Share the map privately

 Your map of recreation facilities in Red Deer is now saved as an item in My Content.
 Currently, only you can access and view the map, but you want the GIS manager—and only her—to review it and give you approval to feature it on the City's website.
 Your colleague tells you the best way to do this is by sharing the map privately using a group.
-Once you create a group, you'll add your map to it, and add the GIS manager to the group as a member.
+Once you create a group, you'll add your map to the group contents, and group members and set the role for one member to Manager.

-- Click Home and choose Groups.
-On the Groups page, click Create group.
+- On the Groups page, click Create group.

 - In the Create a group window, under Group overview, for Name, type Red Deer Recreation Facilities, enter a brief summary, and add tags.